-Refer back to Part 2 to identify which rep ranges and sets are ideal for your goals.
+Refer to How Many Sets And Reps Should You Do to identify which rep ranges and sets are ideal for your goals.

-If you are a busy professional, I recommend that you stick with 3 sets of 7-12 repetitions for the majority of your training.
+If you are a busy student/professional, I recommend that you stick with 3 sets of 7-12 repetitions for the majority of your training.